eetu-n/PyRES/README.md

 ## Tutorial

-Please refer to the example files for a tutorial on how to use this library.
+Please refer to the example files for a tutorial.